 - If you just know the guy on the show secretly sneaks a joint every now and then, man.

 - If the realtor looks smugly annoyed by some stupid cosmetic complaint from the buyer, adding in “Well, that is easy to fix.”

 - In the follow-up at the end, if a couple that exclaimed to enjoy entertaining so much at the beginning of the show is either (A. not entertaining at all or (B. looks like they’re throwing the most uncomfortable and socially awkward house party you’ve ever witnessed.
 THEY DON’T EVEN LOOK LIKE REAL PEOPLE!!!
 Some suggest these awkward shots are the House Hunters production crew, but I dunno… The verdict is out.

 - If the couple is younger than you, married, maybe having kids soon, and already buying a house.
 Then ask yourself, “what the fuck am I doing with my life.”

 Finish the bottle:

-- If your House Hunters watching partner -- be it wife, girlfriend, boyfriend, husband, whatever -- suggests being on House Hunters while looking for a house.
-If they're serious, consider ending it.
+- If your House Hunters watching partner — be it wife, girlfriend, boyfriend, husband, whatever — suggests being on House Hunters while looking for a house.
+If they’re serious, consider ending the relationship.